aishwaryaanaidu/aishwaryaanaidu/README.md

 ### Hi there 👋

-I'm Aishwarya, a MS in Computer Science student at Purdue University.
+I'm Aishwarya, a Computer Science graduate student at Purdue University.
 I worked as a Full-stack developer at BETSOL Software for 2 years on their Backup and Recovery product, Zmanda.
 I'm passionate about Machine Learning and Web development.
 The following is a brief summary of the projects I've worked on.

 # Machine Learning projects